 Background Image: Basically, you can use Background Image in the container or grid block.

 Besides JPG, PNG extension, you can also set SVG image as background Image.
-By default, WordPress doesn’t allow to upload SVG extension due to security purpose.
+By default, WordPress doesn’t allow to upload SVG extensions due to security purposes.
 You need to install a plugin like SVG Support or Safe SVG to enable SVG uploads.